Travelling Abroad With Your dog, a Note on Blood Titres and Passports…

 As the evidence builds against the gross over-vaccination of our pets, more and more people are asking me for travel advice, specifically on vaccinations when crossing borders.

 Currently, pets are required to be dosed up to the eyeballs before they go anywhere, often to a ridiculous degree.
-Case in point the rabies jab for movement between two rabies free countries, even when that pet has already been vaccinated for rabies.
-This sort of nonsensical approach stems from the current (and completely unsupported) veterinary philosophy that already vaccinated animals are required to be “boosted” annually for those vaccinations, something that owners are becoming increasingly concerned about.
+Case in point the rabies jab for movement between the two rabies-free countries Ireland and the UK, even when that pet has already been vaccinated for rabies.
+This sort of nonsensical approach stems from the current and completely unsupported veterinary (drug manufacturer) philosophy that pets already vaccinated for viruses are required to be “boosted” annually for those vaccinations, something that owners are becoming increasingly concerned about.

 Needless Annual Boosters Have Side-Effects…

 Evidence is building that needlessly boosting an already vaccinated animal for viruses is not only a waste of time (you do not need to remind a dog’s immune system and more than you need to give an MMR annually to a child, it’s the whole point of a vaccination, nor can you increase immunity, it’s either there or it’s not) but these boosters are having serious health consequences for your pet.

 The above article highlights there are numerous independent studies documenting the side effects of over-vaccination, ranging from the minor (fever, stiff and sore joints, abdominal tenderness and behavioral changes) to the more serious (increased susceptibility to infections, cancer, neurologic disorders and encephalitis, jaundice, organ failure and collapse with auto-agglutinated red blood cells, hypothyroidism, seizures and hypertrophic osteodystrophy or HOD).